• Skip to primary navigation

 Hearty, sweet and bursting with flavor, these almond flour oatmeal cookies are packed with oats and make a terrific snack.
 This one-bowl recipe uses chocolate chips as a mix in, but raisins, cranberries, even dark chocolate would be excellent as well.
 They're a simple, easy and delicious cookie jar essential!

 When a sweet tooth creeps in, this is the cookie recipe to reach for!
-Everyone will love the tasty, chewy, tender cookie and you'll love the fact that they're quick to prep!
+Everyone will love the soft, chewy, tender cookie and you'll love the fact that they're quick to prep!
 Not only that, they're also:

 • Made in one bowl